 Now, what you must do is open one of the EA games on your Play Station, usually most of the games ask you to log in into EA servers when you want to play online before the game starts while others will ask you to log in the beginning.
 Once you have signed in, your accounts will be linked.

-However, you will not be able to link your sub accounts that share How To Link EA Account to PSN accounts to play online.
-But if you made your EA Account using the same email address you use for your Play Station account, try loading any EA game on your Play Station and your accounts will most likely automatically connect.
+However, you will not be able to connect your sub accounts that share How To Link EA Account to PSN accounts to play online.
+But if you create your EA Account using the same email address you use for your Play Station account, try loading any EA game on your Play Station and your accounts will most probably automatically connect.

-Linking accounts is quick and easy but you may have to log in to your EA account again if you have changed your console, upgraded it for example from Play Station 4 to Play Station 5, accidentally removed your account from all the trusted devices or you want to play an older EA game.
+Linking accounts is fast and simple but you may have to log in to your EA account again if you have changed your console, upgraded it for example from Play Station 4 to Play Station 5, accidentally removed your account from all the trusted devices or you want to play an older EA game.

 Concerns regarding setting up multiple console ID’s.

-An EA Account can just have one of every console account connected in turn.
-This implies that you cannot connect an EA Account to two PlayStation™Network IDs, for instance.
+An EA Account may just have one of every console account connected in turn.
+This implies that you can not connect an EA Account to two PlayStation™Network IDs, for instance.
 All things considered; you will have to make another EA Account to connect to your additional platform accounts.
-You will get a message that says Linked records found when you will try to link additional accounts.
+You will receive a message that says Linked records found when you try to link additional accounts.

 Related: Best Gaming Monitor For PS4

-If you have previously connected your console accounts to an EA Account.
-They will remain connected, however you will not have the option to add more.
+If you have recently connected your device accounts to an EA Account.
+They will remain connected, however you will not get the option to increase more.
 We recommend selecting your favored accounts when you link them together.

 - If your PlayStation Network Online ID is connected to an EA Account you do not really use.
 You can always update and refresh that record to get back in the game.

-- If you made a second account with your main email address.
+- If you create a second account with your main email address.
 You could still move the email to the account with your games.

 - If you have various EA Accounts with games on them, one of our counselors.
 Might have the option to help consolidate your records.